Coming Soon

 Atria Books | 9781668200230 | Published January 13, 2026

-Darcy’s life turned out better than she could have ever imagined.
-She is a librarian at the local branch, while her wife Joy runs a book binding service.
+Darcy’s life turned out better than she ever could have imagined.
+She is a librarian at the local branch, while her wife, Joy, runs a book binding service.
 Between the two of them, there is no more room on their shelves with their ample book collections, various knickknacks and bobbles, and dried bouquets.
 Rounding out their ideal life is two cats and a sun-soaked house by the lake.
 But when Darcy receives the news that her ex-boyfriend, Ben, has passed away, she spirals into a pit of guilt and regret, resulting in a mental breakdown and medical leave from the library.
 When she returns to work, she is met by unrest in her community and protests surrounding intellectual freedom, resulting in a call for book bans and a second look at the branch’s upcoming DEI programs.

 Pamela Dorman Books | 9780593832097 | Published January 13, 2026

-You press send and your message disappears.
+You press send, and your message disappears.
 Full of secrets about your neighbors, it’s meant for your sister.
 But it doesn’t reach her --- it goes to the entire local community WhatsApp group instead.
-As rumor spreads like wildfire through the picture-perfect neighborhood, you convince yourself that people will move on, that this will quickly be forgotten.
+As rumor spreads like wildfire through the picture-perfect neighborhood, you convince yourself that people will move on, that this quickly will be forgotten.
 But then you receive the first death threat.
 The next day, a woman has been murdered.
 And what’s even more chilling is that she had the same address as you --- 26 Oakpark --- but in a different part of town.
 Did the killer get the wrong house?
 It won’t be long before you find out.

 Farrar, Straus and Giroux | 9780374619237 | Published January 13, 2026

 The Flynn family is coming undone.
-Catherine and Bud's open marriage has reached its breaking point as their daughters spiral in their own chaotic orbits: Abigail, the eldest, is dating a man in his twenties nicknamed War Crime Wes; Louise, the middle child, maintains a secret correspondence with an online terrorist; the brilliant youngest, Harper, is being sent to wilderness reform camp due to her insistence that someone --- or something --- is monitoring the town’s citizens.
+Catherine and Bud's open marriage has reached its breaking point as their daughters spiral in their own chaotic orbits: Abigail, the eldest, is dating a man in his 20s nicknamed War Crime Wes; Louise, the middle child, maintains a secret correspondence with an online terrorist; the brilliant youngest, Harper, is being sent to wilderness reform camp due to her insistence that someone --- or something --- is monitoring the town’s citizens.
 Casting a shadow across their lives, and their small coastal town, is Paul Alabaster, a billionaire shipping magnate.
-Rumors of corruption circulate, but no one dares dig too deep.
+Rumors of corruption circulate, but no one dares to dig too deep.
 No one except Harper, whose obsession with a mysterious shipping container sends the family hurtling into a criminal conspiracy --- one that may just bring them closer together.

 Harper | 9780063448087 | Published January 13, 2026